Jacksonville Restraining Order Attorneys

 What exactly is a Restraining Order?

-Domestic Injunctions are a remedy for domestic violence.
-Our Jacksonville restraining order attorneys can help you get protection from a family member with a “Domestic Injunction”.
-Generally, domestic violence is a criminal offense by one family member against another that results in physical injury or death.
-If there have been allegations of domestic violence either in a marriage, between parent or child, or in any relationship, a party may seek an injunction, (Restraining Order) from the court.
 Injunctions are not limited to situations involving family members.
 An injunction is a writ or order from a court requiring a person to refrain from a particular act.
 It may be granted by the court in which the action is brought, or by a judge, and when made by a judge it may be enforced as an order of the court.
-A party must have standing to request an injunction, a party has standing when any person who causes reasonable belief that she will be subject to, or is subject to violence, or a parent or legal guardian on behalf of a minor who is living at home.
+A party must have standing to request an injunction, a party has standing when any person who causes reasonable belief that they will be subject to, or is subject to violence, or a parent or legal guardian on behalf of a minor who is living at home.

 The Different Types of Restraining Orders: